 London’s best grilled cheese sandwiches

 Fromage fanatic Matt Carver uses sliced pagnotta (an Italian sourdough) for his sarnies, lavishly buttering the outside before grilling.
-Try the best-selling cheese and onion, made with Keen’s cheddar, Montgomery’s Ogleshield and sliced red and white onion.
+His toasties have moved from a street food to a restaurant setting but the cheese and onion remains the best-seller, made with Keen’s cheddar, Montgomery’s Ogleshield and sliced red and white onion.
+Good job it’s a sit-down affair now – this toastie takes it out of us every time.

 What makes a cheese toastie even better?
 Well, haggis, of course.
 Honestly, stay with us.
 The bonnie folk at Deeney’s stall at Broadway Market meld morsels of the Scottish sheep bits with cheddar and caramelised onions, plus mustard for an added kick in the classic Macbeth sandwich.
 Don’t worry, if you can’t handle the haggis, the Lady Macbeth – a veggie version of the grilled cheese sandwich – should also have you doing the highland fling.